Practivio/amazon/content/products/scrapbook-supplies-aesthetic-decorative-scrapbooks-B096ZKPYMQ/index.md

 ---
 title: "Scrapbook Supplies Aesthetic Decorative Scrapbooks"
-description: "cheap scrapbook supplies: Data-driven ranking using the Practivio Score™.
+description: "pink scrapbook paper: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["cheap scrapbook supplies"]
+keywords: ["pink scrapbook paper"]
-seo_title: "cheap scrapbook supplies — Look Elsewhere (2025)"
+seo_title: "pink scrapbook paper — Compare (2025)"
 canonicalURL: "/products/scrapbook-supplies-aesthetic-decorative-scrapbooks-B096ZKPYMQ/"
 ---

-**🚫 Practivio Score™:** 710 — _Look Elsewhere_
+**🛒 Practivio Score™:** 857 — _Compare_

-*If you're comparing **cheap scrapbook supplies**, **[Scrapbook Supplies Aesthetic Decorative Scrapbooks](https://www.amazon.com/dp/B096ZKPYMQ?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **pink scrapbook paper**, **[Scrapbook Supplies Aesthetic Decorative Scrapbooks](https://www.amazon.com/dp/B096ZKPYMQ?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Scrapbook Supplies Aesthetic Decorative Scrapbooks” on Amazon](https://www.amazon.com/dp/B096ZKPYMQ?tag=practivio-20) This Craft Supplies & Materials is positioned **176 out of 242**, within the **Top Tier tier**.
+[Shop “Scrapbook Supplies Aesthetic Decorative Scrapbooks” on Amazon](https://www.amazon.com/dp/B096ZKPYMQ?tag=practivio-20) This Craft Paper is positioned **166 out of 292**, within the **Balanced Choice tier**.
-Practivio suggests you **look elsewhere**, based on its comparative standing.
+Practivio lists it under **Compare** for further evaluation, based on its comparative standing.

 ### What the signals indicate
-Price: 174 of 242 (top 72% lowest price).
+Price: 161 of 292 (top 56% lowest price).
-Reviews: 185 of 242 (top 77% by review count).
+Reviews: 171 of 292 (top 59% by review count).
-Rating: 225 of 242 (top 93% by average stars).
+Rating: 261 of 292 (top 90% by average stars).
-Demand: 191 of 242 (top 79% by purchases this month).
+Demand: 162 of 292 (top 56% by purchases this month).

 ### Position in tier
 Comparisons do not cross tiers.

 ### How it compares to the Hidden Gem
-In the Top Tier tier, the Hidden Gem is rated at 936.00.
+In the Balanced Choice tier, the Hidden Gem is rated at 1052.00.
-This pick trails the Hidden Gem by 226.00 points.
+This pick trails the Hidden Gem by 195.00 points.
 This comparison helps clarify how the item stacks up in context.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B079KL4C91?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B01AW5V7PE?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Only items meeting baseline requirements are considered for tier designation.